rafflezs/DSTLib/README.md

 Operations:

 - get() – Return an element from the list at any given position.
-- insert() – Insert an element at any position of the list.
+- push() – Insert an element at any position of the list.
 - remove() – Remove the first occurrence of any element from a non-empty list.
 - removeAt() – Remove the element at a specified location from a non-empty list.
 - replace() – Replace an element at any position by another element.